Skip to main content

 git stash branch new-feature-branch stash@{0}

-This creates a new branch from the commit where you originally stashed, applies the stash, and drops it from the stash list.
-Clean and elegant.
+What happens here is pretty slick.
+Git creates a new branch from the commit where you originally stashed, applies the stash, and drops it from the stash list.
+Clean.

 Git Worktrees: Multiple Branches, Simultaneously

-Have you ever needed to check something on another branch but did not want to stash your current work or commit half-finished changes?
+Ever needed to check something on another branch but didn't want to stash your current work or commit half-finished changes?
 Worktrees solve this by letting you check out multiple branches simultaneously in separate directories.

 # Create a worktree for the hotfix branch